2020 Toronto machete attack

-On 24 February 2020, a misogynistic terrorist attack took place in an erotic spa in Toronto, Canada.
-A 17-year-old youth fatally attacked a woman with a machete before being restrained by the owner of the spa, who was also injured.
-The perpetrator's motive was later revealed to be misogynistic incel ideology.
-He was sentenced to life imprisonment with no chance of parole for 10 years.
+On February 24, 2020, a misogynistic terrorist attack occurred at the Crown Spa, an erotic massage parlor located on Dufferin Street in North York, Toronto, Canada.
+Oguzhan Sert, who was 17 at the time, entered the spa with a 17-inch sword and killed one woman while seriously injuring another; the incident ended when the second injured victim fought back and disarmed him.
+Even though Sert was a minor during the attack, he was sentenced as an adult to life imprisonment with no chance of parole for 10 years.
+Canadian courts classified the homicide as the country's first act of terrorism motivated by incel ideology.

+Forensic evidence from Sert's digital life showed that he had become radicalized in online communities, where he began viewing his plan as a contribution to a wider "incel rebellion".
+He directly named previous mass killers Alek Minassian and Elliot Rodger as the main inspirations for the stabbing.

+Background

+The Crown Spa was a female-operated establishment offering erotic and exotic massages, located on Dufferin Street in the Downsview neighbourhood of North York.
+Sert lived less than two kilometres from the spa.

 Attack

 Surveillance video showed the perpetrator leaving his home by foot towards the Crown Spa, less than two kilometres away.
-At the spa he drew a 17-inch sword and killed receptionist Ashley Arzaga.
-The sword was engraved with the words "thot slayer" (thot is a slang word for a sexually promiscuous woman, similar to "whore".)
+At around noon, he entered the spa and drew a 17-inch sword, killing receptionist Ashley Arzaga.
+The sword was engraved with the words "thot slayer".

 The spa owner observed the attack and was set upon by the perpetrator.
 As the owner and the perpetrator struggled on the floor, the owner disarmed the perpetrator and stabbed him in the back, critically injuring him.
 During the attack, the perpetrator shouted misogynistic expletives.
 The spa owner suffered serious injuries to her arm and finger.